olaven/markblog/README.md

 ### Options
 Options enable you to specify where Markblog should look for files when generating your blog.
 There are default settings, and specifying custom options can be emitted entirely.
-If however, you want to use custom options, a `.json`-file must be provided, with `--options path/to/options.json`.
+If however, you want to use custom options, provide `./options.json` at the root of your blog directory.
+If you want options in a custom location, use `--options`-flag, like: `--options path/to/options.json`.

 As an example, custom location of posts _and_ custom stylesheet for posts would look something like this: